-Burton was a teacher for eighteen years before she and her husband, Don Burton, decided on becoming entrepreneurs.
-There are many reasons why a person might decide to open a business.
-For Burton and her husband however, “We really were interested in becoming self-employed more than anything.”
+Burton was a teacher for 18 years before she and her husband, Don, decided to open their own business.
+Burton and her husband really liked the idea of being their own boss.
+“We really were interested in becoming self-employed more than anything.

-When opening a restaurant, one must put in a large sum of hours if you want your business to succeed.
-“We literally worked 120-125 hours a week for four-six weeks...there is always lots of work to do, and I have to say that opening the store in Atascocita was one of the most challenging times of our lives,” Burton said.
+“We literally worked 120-125 hours a week for four to six weeks... there is always lots of work to do, and I have to say that opening the store in Atascocita was one of the most challenging times of our lives,” Burton said.

-As an owner of a restaurant, there are many different challenges one is faced with that might not be apparent at first, one of which would be how to find employees that embody the spirit and mindset that is needed in order to give the best customer service possible.
-“Through the years,” Burton said, “I have become very protective of everyone's hard work and the culture at Culver's.
+As time went by, the Burtons learned a lot.
+“Through the years,” Burton said, “I have become very protective of everyone’s hard work and the culture at Culver’s.
 Our crew is the face of the brand – it took me some time to really understand the importance of this.
-As a result, we truly try to make Culver's a great job experience.”
+As a result, we truly try to make Culver’s a great job experience.

 Though there are many difficulties in running a business, it is always a rewarding experience for Burton.
 “One of my favorite parts of owning Culver’s is the guests we meet and develop relationships with.
 I love all our guests, but it’s the loyal guests who come several times a week that you really get to know.
 I love hearing how much they love the food and appreciate our crew and their hard work.”

-Although one might feel intimidated by the idea, one must never let their fear prevent them from trying to achieve their goals.
+Burton is a fan of owning a business.
 “There will be many, many obstacles and you will experience self-doubt,” Burton said.
-“Don't let any of these things stand in your way.
-Perseverance is one of most important qualities you will need in order to be
+“Don’t let any of these things stand in your way.
+Perseverance is one of most important qualities you will need in order to be successful.”

 Before you go …